net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * **`name`** - Unique name for the subtype.
 Shouldn't contain any spaces for easy ModuleManager access
 * **`title`** - Human-readable name for the subtype.
 Will be filled from `name` if blank.
+* **`primaryColor`** - Color to use on the left side of the switching UI button.
+If not specified, it will use the tank type's primary color.
+If that isn't specified (or determined based on resources), it will be white.
+* **`secondaryColor`** - Color to use on the right side of the switching UI button.
+If not specified, it will use the tank type's secondary color.
+If that isn't specified (or determined based on resources), it will use the subtype's primary color (including tank/resource color).
+If that isn't specified, it will be gray.
 * **`addedMass`** - Mass that is added to the part by this subtype (in addition to tank and resource mass).
 * **`addedCost`** - Cost that is added to the part by this subtype (in addition to tank and resource cost).
 * **`volumeAdded`** - Tank volume added by this subtype (added on top of the module's `baseVolume`)